 Sensorial

 Later the child learns to grade a set of similar objects that differ in a regular and measurable way from most to least.
-Each piece of equipment is generally a set of objects which isolate a quality perceived through the senses: such as colour, form, dimension, texture, temperature, volume, pitch, weight and taste.
+Each piece of equipment is generally a set of objects that isolate a quality perceived through the senses: such as colour, form, dimension, texture, temperature, volume, pitch, weight, and taste.

 Language